ronee-muhammad-rayhan/EduTrained-EventManagement-ETP/questions_and_answers.md

 <p>

 #### Answer: A: `['🍕', '🍫', '🥑', '🍔']`

-### Explanation: Although info.favoriteFood is changed to "🍝", it's not directly linked to the original food array.
-The change only affects the info object, so food remains unchanged and still logs ['🍕', '🍫', '🥑', '🍔'].
+<i>Explanation: Although info.favoriteFood is changed to "🍝", it's not directly linked to the original food array.
+The change only affects the info object, so food remains unchanged and still logs ['🍕', '🍫', '🥑', '🍔'].</i>

-<i>Write your explanation here</i>

 </p>
 </details>